carpentries/instructor-training/episodes/09-eia.md

 **Equity:** The proportional distribution of desirable outcomes across groups.
 Sometimes confused with equality, equity refers to outcomes while equality connotes equal treatment.

-**Inclusion:**  Authentically bringing traditionally excluded individuals and/or groups into processes, activities and decision/policy making in a way that shares power.
+**Inclusion:**  Actively engaging traditionally excluded individuals and/or groups in processes, activities and decisions in a way that shares power.
 Inclusion promotes broad engagement, shared participation, and advances authentic sense of belonging through safe, positive, and nurturing environments.
-Inclusion is key to eliminating systemic inequality.

 **Accessibility:** Refers to the intentional design or redesign of technology, policies, products, and services (to name a few) that increase one's ability to use, access, and obtain the respective item.
+Each person
-Each person, regardless of ability status, is afforded the opportunity to acquire the same information, engage in the same interactions, and enjoy the same services in an equally effective and equally integrated manner, with substantially equivalent ease of use.
+is afforded the opportunity to acquire the same information, engage in the same interactions, and enjoy the same services in an equally effective and equally integrated manner, with substantially equivalent ease of use.

 ### The Carpentries Core Values